StIvesTabletop/stivestabletop.github.io/games/Coop.md

 * board game with card deck mechanic
 * [Pandemic BGG link](https://boardgamegeek.com/boardgame/30549/pandemic)

-One of the original cooperative board games; you work as a team of Centre for Disease Control (CDC) operatives trying to counter multiple worldwide disease outbreaks.
+One of the original co-operative board games; you work as a team of Centre for Disease Control (CDC) operatives trying to counter multiple worldwide disease outbreaks.
 Each player has a different skill and takes their turn then the game has a turn to spread the diseases or cause an epidemic.
 The aim is to discover a cure to all the diseases before they get out of control.

 # Hanabi